hashworks/simple-ome/README.md

 ## Installation

-OME, nginx and NPM are need.
+OME, nginx and NPM are required.

 The AUR provides a [PKGBUILD for Arch Linux](https://aur.archlinux.org/packages/ovenmediaengine): `yay -Syu ovenmediaengine`